East Hills, New York: Village government

-As of August 2022, the Mayor of East Hills is Michael R. Koblenz.
+As of March 2024, the Mayor of East Hills is Michael R. Koblenz.
 Koblenz has held this position since 1995, and as of 2022 has an annual salary of $60,000.
 He previously lived in nearby Flower Hill and served as one of its Village Trustees in the 1980s.
-Also as of August 2022, the Deputy Mayor of East Hills is Emmanuel Zuckerman, and the Village Trustees of East Hills are Brian Meyerson, Clara Pomerantz, Stacey Siegel, and Emmanuel Zuckerman.
+Also as of March 2024, the Deputy Mayor of East Hills is Emmanuel Zuckerman, and the Village Trustees of East Hills are Brian Meyerson, Clara Pomerantz, Stacey Siegel, and Emmanuel Zuckerman.

 The following is a list of East Hills' mayors, from 1931 to present:

 Representation in higher government

 North Hempstead Town Board

-As of August 2022, the part of East Hills located within the Town of North Hempstead is located within the town's 2nd council district, and is represented on the North Hempstead Town Council by one of its former Village Trustees, Peter J. Zuckerman (D–East Hills).
+The parts of East Hills in the Town of North Hempstead are located in its 2nd council district, which as of November 2025 is represented on the North Hempstead Town Council by Edward Scott (R–Albertson).

 County representation

-As of August 2022, the Village of East Hills is located within Nassau County's 18th Legislative district, and as of August 2022 is represented in the Nassau County Legislature by Joshua A. Lafazan (D–Woodbury).
+East Hills is located within Nassau County's 18th Legislative district, which as of November 2025 is represented in the Nassau County Legislature by Samantha Goetz (R–Oyster Bay).

 New York State representation

 New York State Assembly

-East Hills is split between the New York State Assembly's 13th, 16th, and 19th Assembly districts, which as of August 2022 are represented by Charles Lavine (D–Glen Cove), Gina Sillitti (D–Manorhaven), and Edward Ra (R–Garden City South), respectively.
-The 13th and 16th districts cover the portions of East Hills within the Town of North Hempstead while the 19th district covers the small area of East Hills within the Town of Oyster Bay.
+East Hills is split between the New York State Assembly's 13th and 16th State Assembly districts, which as of November 2025 are represented by Charles D. Lavine (D–Glen Cove) and Daniel J. Norber (R–Great Neck), respectively.

-As of January 2023, the village will be located within Assembly Districts 13 and 16, due to redistricting; Assembly District 19 will no longer cover portions of the village.

 New York State Senate

-East Hills is primarily located within the New York State Senate's 7th State Senate district, which as of August 2022 is represented in the New York State Senate by Anna Kaplan (D–North Hills).
-However, the small portion of the village within the Town of Oyster Bay is located within the 5th State Senate district, which as of August 2022 is represented in the New York State Senate by James Gaughran (D–Northport).
+East Hills is located within the New York State Senate's 7th State Senate district, which as of November 2025 is represented by Jack M. Martins (R–Old Westbury).

-As of January 2023, the entire village will be located within Senate District 7, due to redistricting.

 Federal representation

 United States Congress

-East Hills is located in New York's 3rd congressional district, which as of August 2022 is represented in the United States Congress by Tom Suozzi (D–Glen Cove).
+East Hills is located entirely within New York's 3rd Congressional district, which as of November 2025 is represented in the United States Congress by Thomas R. Suozzi (D–Glen Cove).

 United States Senate

-Like the rest of New York, East Hills is represented in the United States Senate by Charles Schumer (D) and Kirsten Gillibrand (D).
+Like the rest of New York, East Hills is represented in the United States Senate by Charles E. Schumer (D) and Kirsten E. Gillibrand (D).

 Politics

-In the 2016 U.S. presidential election, the majority of East Hills voters voted for Hillary Clinton (D).
+In the 2024 U.S. presidential election, the majority of East Hills' voters voted for Kamala D. Harris (D).
+Harris carried the village with 51.5% of the vote (2,157 votes), while Donald J. Trump (R) received 47.2% (1,976 votes).
+Third-party and write-in candidates received a total of 1.2% of the vote (52 votes).